‘God will judge the world aright, and the people with equity.’ (9)

 Why always a new song?
 What’s wrong with the familiar and well-worn, the traditional?
 It’s a question that arises for the psalm singer every week.
 Do you stick to refrains that people know, sing happily and smile; or succumb to new musical or harmonic temptations, accept worried expressions in the interests of exploration and inspiration?

 This call to sing a new song is not an isolated offhand comment.
 The same invitation is made in other psalms, including 33, 96, 144 and 149.
 Sometimes when turning to what we sang last time, the choice seems stale, or just does not appeal for some reason.
 Circumstances alter cases, as J M Barrie reminds us in The Admirable Crichton.
 The poetic nature of the psalms, to say nothing of the changing balance of our lives, asks for a new view each time they are sung.

-This delightful song goes on to imagine the created world singing and clapping along, celebrating the rule of justice.
+This psalm extends the concept of grace from the promised land and a chosen people to the whole of humanity.
+It imagines the created world singing and clapping along, celebrating the rule of justice.
 This strong theme starts in verse 2, in which divine righteousness is on display.
 Mercy and faithfulness follow, and the song concludes with that resounding verse quoted at the outset.
 The theme continues in the next psalm, 99.

 An easy verse for the antiphon calling us to: “Sing a new song to God, who has done marvellous things” was introduced with Psalm 96.

 Inspired by a visiting Gospel choir some time ago, we sang Psalm 98 to a jazz-inspired 12-bar piano blues in the interests of including styles and traditions from around the spiritual cultures of the world.
 Somehow the blues don’t quite fit at Christmas, despite the magnanimity of the gathering flock.
 The slightly chaotic atmosphere of visiting friends and families rolling in with children bearing — or wearing — their new gifts is far from blue.